canjs/canjs/guides/getting-started-tutorial/define.md

 ```

 As mentioned in the last chapter, we've done something different with our
-Application State than we've done with the other can.Maps in the past.
-We've
+Application State than we’ve done with the other instances of can.Map in the past.
+We’ve
 made use of can.Map's define plugin (i.e., the "define" attribute of the
 extend method's parameter)—something we included as part of our CanJS custom
 download.
-In fact, if you noticed, we used the define plugin as well in the
+In fact, if you noticed, we used the define plugin in the
-Restaurant List component.
+Restaurant List component as well.

 The define plugin allows you to finely control the the behavior of the
 attributes on a can.Map.
 For any property you declare in the define plugin,